a) Questioning Dan O'Bannon's inspiration

 c) Cronenberg's Inquiries

 Cronenberg realised that over time he was having a strange sort of a non-relationship with Dan O'Bannon because he never met him and he knew a lot of people who knew him and worked with him.
 For instance he knew John Landis and he told Cronenberg that Dan knew very well what he called the "Canadian films" by which he meant Shivers and Rabid, when he wrote Alien.
-And in Cronenberg's mind that meant that he must have stolen all the parasite stuff from Shivers.
+And in Cronenberg's mind that meant that he must have stolen all the parasite stuff from Shivers and he would have been familiar with Rabid as well.
 He found himself talking to Ron Shusett because he had been given Dan and Ron's Total Recall script to take a look at and Ron Shusett told him, "He never saw those movies, knows nothing about them and I believe him."

 And so Dan O'Bannon would later deny that he has even seen those movies while John Landis would swear that Dan talked about about them all the time and knew them very well.